 Fly Guy Presents Sharks by Ted Arnold (series)

 Visit the aquarium with Buzz and Fly Guy to learn about sharks in this terrific easy non-fiction reader.
-I LOVE how Arnold combines the cartoons with photographs!
+I LOVE how Arnold combines cartoons with photographs!

 Henry and Mudge by Cynthia Rylant, illustrated by Sucie Stevenson (series)